Southern Environmental History Symposium

 The symposium is a program of 2017 Breeden Eminent Scholar Mark Hersey.
 The Daniel F. Breeden Eminent Scholar Chair was established in 1989 to provide support for both the academic and the outreach missions of the College of Liberal Arts.
 The chair is supported by an endowment from Dr. Daniel F. Breeden.

-Co-sponsored by the Caroline Marshall Draughon Center for the Arts & Humanities and The Alabama Review.
+The Southern Environmental History Symposium is co-sponsored by the Caroline Marshall Draughon Center for the Arts & Humanities in the College of Liberal Arts at Auburn University and The Alabama Review.
+Pebble Hill is located at 101 S. Debardeleben Street, Auburn.